 1. Section I 12 marks

 2. Section II 12 marks

 3. Section III 12 marks

 4. Viva-voce 10 marks

-5. Lab Record 04 marks
+5. Lab Record

-PAPER-205 BOTANY II (PLANT PHYSIOLOGY AND METABOLISM)
+SEMESTER - II PAPER-205 BOTANY II (PLANT PHYSIOLOGY AND METABOLISM)

-Time allotted: 3 Hours Note: Nine questions are to be set in all and the candidates are required to attempt five questions including compulsory question.
+Note: Nine questions are to be set in all and the candidates are required to attempt five questions including compulsory question.

-- Question number I is compulsory consisting of 10 parts (1.0 mark each) covering the entire syllabus.
+- 1. Question number I is compulsory consisting of 10 parts (1.0 mark each) covering the entire syllabus.
 Answer to each part should not exceed 20 words. - 2.
 Out of remaining eight questions, two questions are to be set from each unit (I to IV), possibly splitting them in parts.
 Candidate is required to attempt four questions, selecting one question from each unit.